- C Programming Basics

 - C Programming Examples

-This tutorial will teach you all about C file system (file handling in C) from very basic to advance.
-Let's starts with streams and files.
+This tutorial will teach you everything you need to know about the C file system (file handling in C), from beginner to advanced.
+Let's start with streams and files.

 Streams and Files

-Before going to discuss about C file system, it is necessary to know about the term streams and files or the difference between streams and files.
-C I/O system supplies a consistent interface to the programmer independent of the actual device being accessed i.e., the C I/O system provides a level of abstraction between the programmer and the device and this abstraction is called as stream, and the actual device is called as file.
-Let's discuss about streams.
+Before going on to discuss the C file system, it is necessary to know about the term "streams" and "files," or the difference between streams and files.
+The C I/O system supplies a consistent interface to the programmer independent of the actual device being accessed, i.e., the C I/O system provides a level of abstraction between the programmer and the device, and this abstraction is called a "stream," and the actual device is called a "file."
+Let's discuss streams.

 Streams

-The C file system is designed to work with a large variety of devices, including terminals, disk drives, and tape drives.
-However each devices is very different, the buffered file system transforms each into a logical device called a stream.
-There are the following two types of streams:
+The C file system is intended for use with a wide range of devices, such as terminals, disk drives, and tape drives.
+However, each device is distinct, and the buffered file system converts each into a logical device known as a stream.
+Streams are classified into two types:

 Files

-In C language, a file may be anything from a disk file to a terminal or printer.
+In C, a file may be anything from a disk file to a terminal or printer.
 You can associate a stream with a specific file by performing an open operation.
 And once a file is opened, information can be exchanged between it and your program.

-The C file system is composed of several interrelated functions.
-Here the following table lists the most common of these functions.
-These functions require the header file <stdio.h>
+The C file system is made up of several interconnected functions.
+The most common of these functions are listed in the table below.
+The header file "stdio.h" is required for these functions.

 Function Name | Use |